Lori Lightfoot Inauguration: Chicago's first openly gay, African American woman officially sworn in as mayor

 "I feel my father's presence here today.
 My gratitude to you both has no limit.
 Just like when I was a little girl, I'm working hard to make you proud, to honor your sacrifice, to live by the values you instilled in me, to make sure that families like ours don't have to struggle like we did," Lightfoot said.

-When Lightfoot inherits a new City Council, and she says it won't be business as usual.
+When Lightfoot inherits the new City Council, and she said it won't be business as usual.

 "I am going to make good on the promises that we made during the course of the campaign about opening up city government and getting rid of all the vestiges of the machine," Lightfoot said in an interview as mayor-elect.